 In 2013, the Central African Republic begun a violent military coup which ultimately overthrew the government.
 Today, the land-locked nation continues to rebuild with peaceful elections and a transitional government intact.
 Despite the progress, the nation remains one of the most corrupt countries in the world, with violence between militant groups ready to break out at any moment.
 And the armed groups kidnap, injure and murder civilians.
 When conflict breaks out, borders and road closures can occur without notice.

-As of December 2018, the U.S. Department of State has the Central African Republic (CAR) on a Level 4 Advisory warning against travel due to "crime and civil unrest."
+Since December 2018, the U.S. Department of State has the Central African Republic (CAR) on a Level 4 Advisory warning against travel due to "crime and civil unrest."
 The State Department advises that there are crimes being committed such as "armed robbery, aggravated battery, and homicide, is common."

 U.S. government employees are not authorized to travel outside the Embassy compound without special permission.